Kitchen Design Mistakes

 Wasting Storage Space

 Proper kitchen design must cater for all of your anticipated storage needs.
 Identifying that the storage capacity in your new kitchen is deficient after it’s been installed is bound to leave you disappointed with the result.
-While it may be possible to re-design the finished kitchen, this will prove a costly exercise that can be avoided with proper planning at the beginning.
+While it may be possible to re-design the finished kitchen or have kitchen renovation, this will prove a costly exercise that can be avoided with proper planning at the beginning.

 There are a multitude of modern storage solutions available that optimise the storage opportunities in any kitchen design.
 We’ve never had a client complain that their new kitchen has too much storage!
-In our experience, storage is one of the most important considerations you need to be aware of.
+In our experience, storage is one of the most important considerations you need to be aware of to avoid kitchen design mistakes.

 While modern kitchens have evolved to become places for socialising and casual dining, their primary function remains a place for meal preparation.
 Cluttered and inadequate bench space will quickly become frustrating, particularly when clever kitchen design can generally give you more bench space than you may have considered possible.
 Naturally, your design is limited by the space you have available and the design you choose (e.g. galley, U-shaped, L-shaped, or straight line).
 A design that provides sufficient storage will also give you the best opportunity of maximising usable bench space.